Adam Sandler reveals hidden Toronto filming location for hit 90s movie

 Like most Sandler flicks, Billy Madison was panned by critics upon its release, yet still holds a special place in the hearts and memories of Toronto millennials.

-And we got our 90s nostalgia fix yesterday, when Sandler shared a window into the first day of filming, which had crews and stars arrive for interior scenes filmed at 55 Booth Avenue on Sunday, June 26, 1994.
+Luckily, Sandler shared a window into the first day of filming, which had crews and stars arrive for interior scenes filmed at 55 Booth Avenue on Sunday, June 26, 1994.

 Posted on Sandler's Instagram, the call sheet includes details for the very first scenes shot for the movie, which featured the legendary Bradley Whitford assuming the role of antagonist Eric Gordon.